Alignment-free Raw Video Demoireing

 where $\mathbf{X}_1$, $\mathbf{X}_2$ are the results from the two branches, $\mathrm{DWConv}$ denotes depth-wise convolution, and $\odot$ is the Hadamard product.

-To extend selective SSM to 2D spatial data, we follow \cite{liu2024vmamba} and introduce a 2D Selective Scan Module for cross scanning in Spatial SSM.
-As illustrated in Fig.~\ref{fig:architecture}(c.1), the 2D image feature is flattened and scanned along four directions: top-left to bottom-right, bottom-right to top-left, top-right to bottom-left, and bottom-left to top-right.
-Long-range dependencies are captured in each sequence using discrete state-space equations, and the sequences are then summed and reshaped to restore the 2D structure.
+To extend selective SSM to 2D spatial data, we introduce a 2D Selective Scan Module for multi-direction scanning in Spatial SSM.
+Motivated by the fact that moire patterns often exhibit diverse directional characteristics, conventional single-directional scanning methods are insufficient for accurately modeling and removing these complex artifacts.
+By scanning along multiple orientations, the module can comprehensively capture moiré patterns that appear at arbitrary angles, ensuring robust detection of interference edges regardless of their direction.
+As shown in Fig.~\ref{fig:architecture}(c.1), the 2D image feature is flattened and scanned along eight directions.
+Long-range dependencies are captured in each sequence using discrete state-space equations, and the sequences are summed and reshaped to restore the 2D structure.

 Considering that moiré patterns arise from frequency aliasing, we propose AFB to aid in the removal of moiré patterns in the frequency domain, operating in parallel with the Spatial Mamba.
-It is assumed that the frequency spectrum of moiré patterns tends to be relatively consistent within small patches.
+It is assumed that the frequency spectrum of moiré patterns tends to be relatively consistent within small patches~\cite{xu2024direction}.
 In signal processing, a band-reject filter allows most frequencies to pass unaltered while attenuating those within a specific range to very low levels.
 Given that different patches may require the attenuation of distinct frequencies, identifying a frequency prior for each moiré image patch is time-consuming.
-Consequently, as shown in Fig.~\ref{fig:CABAFB}(a), we construct a learnable instance-adaptive compressor $C(\cdot)$ in AFM, composed of several convolutional layers, to dynamically target and filter frequencies associated with moiré patterns while preserving the original image content.
-We use Real FFT and its inverse process to apply $C(\cdot)$ in the frequency domain as:
+Consequently, as shown in Fig.~\ref{fig:CABAFB}(a), we construct a learnable instance-adaptive compressor $L(\cdot)$ in AFB, composed of several convolutional layers, to dynamically target and filter frequencies associated with moiré patterns while preserving the original image content.
+We use Real FFT and its inverse process to apply $L(\cdot)$ in the frequency domain as: